 To increase the efficacy of cooperation between the various federal government offices and authorities at different levels, the Federal Council tasked the FDFA in 2008 to create an interdepartmental working group on combating corruption (IDWG on Combating Corruption) in response to a recommendation of the Council of Europe’s Group of States against Corruption (GRECO).

 The IDWG on Combating Corruption comprises all Federal Administration offices active in the area of combating corruption, as well as the Office of the Attorney General. representatives from the cantons, business, academia and civil society.
-A core group within the Federal Administration, with representatives from the Federal Office of Justice (FOJ), the Federal Office of Police (fedpol), the Federal Office for Defence Procurement (armasuisse), the Federal Office of Personnel (FOPER), the State Secretariat for Economic Affairs (SECO), the Federal Roads Office (FEDRO) and armasuisse as well as the Office of the Attorney General plans the work of the IDGW and issues strategic guidelines.
+A core group within the Federal Administration, with representatives from the Federal Office of Justice (FOJ), the Federal Office of Police (fedpol), the Federal Office for Defence Procurement (armasuisse), the Federal Office of Personnel (FOPER), the Federal Office for Buildings and Logistics (FOBL), the State Secretariat for Economic Affairs (SECO), the Federal Roads Office (FEDRO) as well as the Office of the Attorney General plans the work of the IDGW and issues strategic guidelines.
 The chair and secretariat of the IDGW and core group are attached to the Federal Department of Foreign Affairs (FDFA).

 The IDWG on Combating Corruption has been tasked by the Federal Council to strengthen the exchange and flow of information between the different federal offices, cantons, citiescommunes, private sector, civil society and academia.
 This is carried out via workshops on specific themes. ones It also considers it has a responsibility to signal abuses and risks and, where necessary, suggest changes to Switzerland's anti-corruption framework.